 Following an ACCC report last year, the government is working on new rules to make large internet companies disclose their data usage, and pay for the local media content they use.
 Google and Facebook Inc oppose most of the proposed changes.

-Via our content partners at Reuters.
+The team at Platform Executive hope you have enjoyed the ‘[post_title]’ article.
+Automatic translation from English to a growing list of languages via Google AI Cloud Translation.
+Initial reporting via our official content partners at Thomson Reuters.
 Reporting by Byron Kaye in Sydney and Shashwat Awasthi in Bengaluru.
 Editing by Kim Coghill and Edwina Gibbs.